akhikhl/multiproject-git-gradle/README.md

 ####Configuring gitBase property

-gitBase can be specified "globally" or for individual projects:
+gitBase specifies "base" URL, from where the projects come.
+It supports all protocols supported by JGit library (for example, "http", "https", "git", "ssh"). gitBase can be specified "globally" or for individual projects:

 ```groovy
 ext {